nfs-ganesha/nfs-ganesha/Design.md

  - Writing to a deleted file (as posix permits) is probably broken and will never work.
  - locking is not supported

-## Implementation shortcuts
+## Implementation details

- - fileid is set to the value of the first 8 bytes of the wire handle, no collision checking is performed
+ - fileid, wire handles and directory cookies share the same value.
+This trick permits to unambiguously identify an object in the bucket, even with NFSv3.
+It also permits to implement seekdir effectively.
- - TODO: make usage of placeholders for empty directories.
-Placeholder is an empty file named after the directory with a trailing slash and content type application/x-directory (cyberduck convention)
+ - Directories are embodied by placeholders.
+Placeholder is an empty file named after the directory with a trailing slash and content type application/x-directory (cyberduck convention).
+These placeholder are overwritten (or at least created) at file removal, in order to keep existing directories from a sudden disapearance.
- - root handle object must be created in memory even if bucket (FUTURE: or any object of the specified prefix doesn't exist)
  - Objects as a whole are no longer immutable when it comes to Scality NFS.
 With S3, the lack of precondition checking on metadata update only leads to potential leaks of replaced data when a race occurs.
 With Scality NFS, corruption may happen in such case since object's part locations list is partially updated.